MicrosoftDocs/power-platform/power-platform/alm/block-unmanaged-customizations.md

 ## Enable block unmanaged customizations

 This feature can be enabled or disabled from the **Features** area of the environment settings for production environments in the Power Platform admin center.
 By default, this setting is disabled.
-More information:
+More information: [Block unmanaged customizations](../admin/settings-features.md#block-unmanaged-customizations)

 ## See also